leantony/laravel-grid/docs/customize_buttons.md

 > since the data item is only available when the loop to render the rows has began, the location of this button should be `row`.
 Otherwise it won't work

+It's worth noting that the callback is not restricted to buttons rendered on the `rows` section.
 The same can also be applied to a `toolbar` button, but in a slightly modified way.
 In this case, the `link` shall be a `callable` which accepts no arguments.
 Like so;

 ```php
 public function configureButtons()